ajroach42/Docs/Space Patrol Episode List.md

 Commander Buzz Corry and Cadet Happy apprehend two dangerous criminals, the renegade Doctor Phillips, and his confederate, Dixon.
 While captive aboard the Space Patrol battle Cruiser the doctor slyly injects Happy with a concentrated Narco solution from a concealed Narco injector.
 The injector subjects the Cadet's will to the doctor's evil control.
 Answering a distress call in space with Commander Corry, Happy attempts to carry out Dr. Phillips command to attack Buzz, while the doctor and his henchman threaten Carol aboard the ship.

-# 24 " THE TREACHEROUS TECHNICIANS" June 9, 1951
+# 24 "THE TREACHEROUS TECHNICIANS" June 9, 1951

 In the process of an experiment in the Terra Research Lab, Tonga orders two grams of the precious Tritonium from the Space Patrol Research Laboratory on Earth.
 Commander Corry and Cadet Happy, on a training flight near Earth, agree to transport the 2,000,000 credits worth of Tritonium to Terra.
 However the lab technicians on Earth, Lisa and Chaney, plot to steal the Tritonium.
 They follow the Commander's ship and blast it with a missile, knocking out the ships power and threaten to fire another missile unless Buzz and Happy abandon the ship .
 Lisa Howard as Lisa.
 Pierce Lyden as Chaney.